e63artem/e63artem/README.md

 I am a novice DevOps engineer

-- Now I work for the Astra group of companies <a>https://astragroup.ru</a>
+- Now I work for the Astra group of companies <a href="https://astragroup.ru">Astra</a>
 - The company develops various types of software - OS, Cloud, IaC service, Virtualization and much more

 ---